SICKAG/sick_safetyscanners/README.md

 Include the sick_microscan3_ros_driver package in the catkin workspace. in the catkin_ws run:
 ```
-catkin-make
+catkin_make
 ```
 This should create all necessary binaries to start the driver.

 ### Starting

-To start the driver adapt the launch file in the folder catkin_ws/src/sick_microscan3_ros_driver/launch with the correct ros parameters.
+To start the driver adapt the launch file catkin_ws/src/sick_microscan3_ros_driver/launch/sick_microscan3_ros_driver.launch with the correct ros parameters.
-Most importantly the sensor IP, Sensor TCP port and the Host UDP port have to be defined, else the default values will be used which might lead to no connection being established.
+Most importantly the sensor IP, sensor TCP port, host IP and the Host UDP port have to be defined, else the default values will be used which might lead to no connection being established.
 For all ROS Parameters see Section ROS Parameters.
 Once the launch file is adapted run: